opengeospatial/e-learning/source/se/text/main.rst

 Explanation:

 - **line 9** provides the name of the feature type.
-Note that the name has a base URL (http://www.myurl.net/oceansea) and a local name (Foundation)
+Note that the name has a base URL (http://www.myurl.net/oceansea) and a local name (Foundation).

 - **line 12-16** provide the details of how to portray the line of the polygon, which is color 96C3F5 (light blue)

-The following is another example, with version 1.0.0 and provide the details of how to portray a circle (size and fill color)
+The following is another example, with version 1.0.0.
+It provides the details of how to portray a circle (size and fill color)

 .. code-block:: xml